 Yes, of course initially your dog will need a reward every time when teaching a new behaviour, remember behaviour is communication, you giving your dog a reward is you communicating that they have done it right.
 Once they have got it, then you can phase out the treat and use other reward methods like play, or other ‘life’ rewards.
 However don't be in a rush to do this, it takes time for behaviours to become established and once your dog is following cues well, you'll probably find rewarding their efforts pays off in dividends.

 We ourselves like to feel our efforts are rewarded and appreciated, we like to be ‘paid’ whether that be our pay check at the end of the month or even if we do voluntary work, we are getting a sense of self fulfilment.
 We like to feel appreciated by our partners, by our children, by our friends, this may be in the form of a thank you, a hug or a nice gesture.
 The animals we share our lives with are no different.
 A dog doesn’t necessarily appreciate a thank you card, unless they like shredding cardboard, so we need to show them in other ways that they find rewarding.

-There are some situations I will always continue to ‘produce the goods’ in, like with recall, if anyone has attempted to suggest a child stops playing on their Xbox and come do their homework, its much the same if your dog has found something AMAZING to sniff, roll in, eat, or are playing with their best mate.
-Unless you have practiced recall in similar situations during training and have a good positive reinforcement history of the recall being rewarded, you are unlikely to be successful and may resort to plain old bribery, coercion, frustration, threats or abandoning the cause altogether.
+There are some situations I will always continue to ‘produce the goods’ in, like with recall.
+If your dog has found something AMAZING to sniff, roll in, eat, or are playing with their best mate, unless you have practiced recall in similar situations during training and have a good positive reinforcement history of the recall being rewarded, you are unlikely to be successful and may resort to plain old bribery, coercion, frustration, threats or abandoning the cause altogether.